seve-rin-g/epub-word-analysis-and-viz/README.md

 I'm following this tutorial: https://www.youtube.com/watch?v=Pox10kU7d2c

-022326: So far, most issues are syntax issues within the `init.sql` and addressed via finding errors in `docker compose logs postgres`.
+022226: So far, most issues are syntax issues within the `init.sql` and addressed via finding errors in `docker compose logs postgres`.
-022426: Another thing to watch out for: docker caching previous `Dockerfile`s -- address with `docker-compose build --no-cache`
+022326: Another thing to watch out for: docker caching previous `Dockerfile`s -- address with `docker-compose build --no-cache`.
-022626: Flask app working, postgres/pgadmin/web are all working in dev.
+022426: Flask app working, postgres/pgadmin/web are all working in dev.
 Time to work on epub importing and visualization (the fun stuff).
+022626: NLP library integration